rakeshgirase/app-release-manager/README.md

 1. Download the latest jar file from [Releases Section](https://github.com/rakeshgirase/app-release-manager/releases).
 2. Place it in root folder of your application.
 You can check in the file for Cloud build.
-3. Use command java -jar release-manager-1.2.jar -key "key.json" -apk "app.apk" -track "internal" -name "myApp" -notes "new release".
+3. Use command java -jar release-manager-1.2.jar -key "key.json" -file "app.apk" -track "internal" -name "myApp" -notes "new release".
 (You can use this command in your cloud build config file)

 ## Usage